Sex and Type 1 Diabetes

 Consider Wearing a Continuous Glucose Monitor

 Continuous glucose monitors are devices approved by the FDA that keep track of your blood sugar levels automatically every five minutes, sounding an alarm if levels drop too low or climb too high.
 While these monitors help with planning or with keeping sex spontaneous, a 30-second blood sugar test can be done discreetly and wherever you happen to be getting it on.

 Keeping tabs on your blood glucose levels is an important practice to prevent potential roadblocks that might happen during any stage of sexual play.

-What Men Should Know: High blood sugar levels may lead to potential obstacles in the bedroom for men with Type 1 diabetes, possibly leading to erectile dysfunction and a variety of problems with ejaculation.
+High blood sugar levels may lead to potential obstacles in the bedroom for men with type 1 diabetes, possibly leading to erectile dysfunction and a variety of problems with ejaculation.
 Poor blood glucose control can cause nerve damage, a catalyst for retrograde ejaculation, which is what happens when semen travels to the bladder instead of through the penis during ejaculation.
 If you’re experiencing either of these things, talk to your physician: there are many options you might choose to explore to tackle these technical difficulties such as Viagra or Cialis, testosterone injections and gels, and maybe even vacuum pumps.

-And remember, whether you have Type 1 diabetes or not, better communication means better sex!
+And remember, whether you have type 1 diabetes or not, better communication means better sex!
 Talking to your partner about potential roadblocks before things get hot and heavy is always a good idea.